 Things you Need to Know About Insurance as a Freelance Hairdresser

 Being a freelance/self-employed hairstylist or a mobile hairdresser can mean that you have a lot of things to keep on top of and admin to handle yourself.
-One thing you need to make sure you have in hand is your insurance, especially during the Coronavirus pandemic.
+One thing you need to make sure you have in hand is your insurance.

 It can be a minefield figuring out what you need from your car to your kitbag but that’s where the Freelance Hairdressers Association (FHA) can help.
 When you join the FHA, you automatically gain comprehensive public liability freelance insurance, developed specifically for hairdressers and beauty therapists and designed to cover every aspect of your business.